Heaven 17: 2010s

 Since 2011 the band's regular keyboard player has been Berenice Scott (the daughter of Robin Scott of the group M and "Pop Muzik" fame).
 In July 2014, they appeared as special guests of John Shuttleworth in his BBC Radio 4 programme John Shuttleworth's Music Lounge and performed some of Shuttleworth's material.

 In November 2015, a compilation album called 80s Recovered featured many groups including Heaven 17.
 They performed a cover of Elton John's "Rocket Man", with a regular version, and a remix.

 During October 2016, Heaven 17 undertook a dual headline tour with their British Electronic Foundation (B.E.F.)
 The dates included venues in Liverpool, Birmingham, Glasgow, Gateshead, Manchester, Bury St Edmunds, Basingstoke and London.
 B.E.F. enlisted Mari Wilson, Glen Matlock (Sex Pistols), and Peter Hooton (The Farm) to present new arrangements of songs from the B.E.F. back catalogue.
 The tour was significant in that it was the first time that Heaven 17 had played the Sheffield City Hall, having not performed there during the 1980s.

 In January 2017, Ware and Gregory started work on a new album at Ware's London studio "The House of Illustrious".
 A work-in-progress version of this album was released by Bowers & Wilkins under the title "Not For Public Broadcast" (Society of Sound #105).

 In late 2018 Heaven 17 gigs in Liverpool, London, Bristol, Glasgow, Manchester and Sheffield celebrated the 35th anniversary of The Luxury Gap album.
 The tour support was provided by X-Propaganda featuring Claudia Brücken and Susanne Freytag from '80s band Propaganda.

 In October/November 2019 the band took part as 'Special Guests' on a tour with Squeeze.

 2020s

 In September 2021 the group performed the first two Human League albums Reproduction (1979) and Travelogue (1980) in Sheffield and London with long-standing collaborator Malcolm Garrett providing live visuals on stage.

+In September 2024, Ware said Rockstar Games had asked to license "Temptation" for its upcoming video game Grand Theft Auto VI for US$7,500 per writer; Ware countered with an offer for US$75,000 or "a reasonable royalty" but said Rockstar declined.
+Ware responded "Go fuck yourself", citing the estimated US$8.6 billion revenue earned by the game's predecessor, Grand Theft Auto V. Naomi Pohl, the general secretary of the Musicians' Union, felt Ware's reaction was unsurprising and said the game's high profile would not necessarily translate to higher exposure for the song, noting that "streaming doesn't sustain careers".

+A new studio album was confirmed to be in the works, along with a documentary, in August 2025.